Vicki Fowler: Reception

+For her role as Vicki, Haig was longlisted for "Best Newcomer" at the 2025 Inside Soap Awards.

 According to author Hilary Kingsley, the scenes in EastEnders' early years that showed toddler Vicki "chattering happily" with the baby actor who played her uncle Martin (Jon Peyton Price) were viewer favourites.
 EastEnders was criticised in 1993 for featuring a storyline about child abduction at an inappropriate time.
 In the storyline, six-year old Vicki was abducted, leaving Michelle frantic with worry.
 In what has been described as a "coincidence of ill-timing", the storyline was screened at the same time as the real-life abduction and murder of two-year-old James Bulger.
 The BBC was forced to transmit a health warning prior to the airing of the episodes, announcing that the storyline would be "resolved positively".

 In the book, Social Issues in Television, a senior, nameless script editor opined that the abduction storyline sought to engage the audience at the expense of any parent's realistic concerns: "We get it wrong when we take the easy route like the kidnap snatch with Vicki.
 My argument about this was that I am a father but have never had my kids snatched.
 If I'm just sitting at home and my children are out late at night and they say they're going to be back at midnight and they don't come back, you immediately think they're dead and you start to worry.
 If they'd actually been snatched, it would have affected my entire life forever.
 I would never have recovered from it.
 I would have been frightened every time one of them left my side.
 Therefore the consequence of running a storyline like that is immense.
 If we were being totally responsible about it the fallout on Michelle would have been, well I just don't think she would have been the same person again."